Think global, design local

 “Cross-Over has a modern, stylish ambience that can also be found in metropolises such as New York, London or Paris,” describes the hotel’s manager Johannes Gessler.
 The restaurant is located in the Reinach Castle hotel, a historic manor in the Black Forest, southwest of Freiburg / Breisgau.

 The century-old building is not exactly a location where you would expect to find such stylish interior design.
 Armchairs and barstools upholstered with brightly shimmering velvet in green, violet and blue.
 Privacy screens with bronze-coloured ornamentation and floral decorations that harmonize with the colours of the chairs.
-Everywhere you look there is something to catch your eye.
+Everywhere you look there is a feast for your eyes.

 Clay as an anchor to the here and now